Armidale Teachers' College: Heritage listing

 The landscaped lawn and mature trees are State significant as representative of the features of a 1930s institutional garden.
 The significance arises from the relationship between the building and the grounds, which exemplifies the taste for surrounding Interwar Georgian Revival free-standing buildings with formal gardens.
 As such, it is comparable to North Sydney Boys School, although the more extensive building program there has compromised the School's integrity.
 Between the establishment of the garden in 1930 and the recent past there has been only four head gardeners.
 These gardeners usually began as juniors and, upon obtaining the position of head gardener, continued the work of the previous incumbent.
 In this way, the garden layout and aesthetic retains significant elements and links to the original garden.
 The first gardener, Frederick T. Dye, created a landscape very much formed by thoughts of the day.
 The formal rose gardens situated on the eastern and southern sides of the College building, were planted in 1933 and continue in their original layout.
 Deciduous trees including pin oaks and elms are planted in a symmetrical arrangement down a sloping lawn to the southern boundary on Kentucky Street.
 It is this setting which provided an amphitheatre for Graduation Ceremonies for College students for many years.
 The northern lawn features several diamond and oval planters, laid out in a formal pattern.
 The traditional of filling these planters with annuals in the College/University colours continues.
-The mature elm trees situated on the front driveway and pines along Faulkner Street date from the previous use of the site as a gaol, between 1859–1920.
+The mature elm trees situated on the front driveway and pines along Faulkner Street date from the previous use of the site as a jail, between 1859–1920.
 The south garden is dominated by a grove of Pistachio trees that complement the Poplar trees lining Faulkner Street.

 The C. B. Newling Centre is of local significance as an important component of the Armidale townscape and its landmark value is reinforced by local residents who describe the building as "The College on the Hill".

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The C. B. Newling Centre has State social and cultural significance to the many thousands of teaching, nursing and other adult education students who have graduated from the institution, as well as the many academic and administrative staff who have worked there since 1929.
 This significance is demonstrated by the turn-out for the Golden Jubilee (1928–1978), when 39 of the 63 inaugural class students returned for the celebrations.
-For many years, the Easter Re-unions and Year Re-unions played a significant part in the life of the College and of the Armidale community.
+For many years, the Easter Re-unions and Year Re-unions played a significant part in the life of the college and of the Armidale community.
 To the local residents, being invited as a guest to the "Saturday Night College Dance" was an important part of the social calendar.